 Sharing our different cultures

-Japan, China, Singapore, Taiwan, Indonesia … I could go on!
+Japan, China, Singapore, Indonesia … I could go on!
 There are so many unique Asian cultures that we celebrate here.
 And while these cultures have a lot of similarities, they have a lot of differences, too - which means there is always something new to learn, no matter who you are.
 Whether you are Asian or non-Asian, sharing and interacting with the VAEN community is a valuable way to discover customs, traditions, economies and histories that make each culture special.

 Making new memories